 - There are three modes of backup.

 - There are two ways to take VM backup.

 Here is a brief explanation for these modes: Snapshot offers backup while keeping the VM running, Suspend mode is also applicable on running VMs but it suspends or freezes the VM during the backup operation so that no data can be written to VM while the backup is in process.
 In the Stop mode, the VM is turned Off manually and then the backup process is started.

-For unscheduled backups, Select VM –> Backup –> Backup now, as shown.
+For manual backups, Select VM –> Backup –> Backup now, as shown.